ecogodi/fprime/README.md

 #### this.F.rewind()
 Resets the current sequence, so that `next` actually points to the first step.
 The sequence state, though, is preserved for the next loop.

-Additional utility methods can be added through [_augmentations_](#augmentations) (see later).
+Additional utility methods can be added through [_augmentations_][augments] (see later).

 ### Nested sequences
-Since each F sequence is itself a function taking arguments and a callback, it can be nested as a step of another sequence.
+Since each **F** sequence is itself a function taking arguments and a callback, it can be nested as a step of another sequence.
 A child sequence has a reference to the state of its parent in the state property `this.parent`.
-A top-level sequence has the context of the call of F set as its parent property.
+A top-level sequence has the context of the call of **F** set as its parent property.

 ```javascript